W6zhu/cse15l-lab-reports/Lab-Report-1.md

 _ls file arguement_
 * Working directory: lecture1
-* Output: It outputted as expected as it listed the name of the file.
+* Output: It outputted as expected as it is supposed to list the name of the file.
 * Error?: No error was thrown as the output was as expected.

 _cat file arguement_